Stroamanda/s452-p1/analysis.md

 about 12 seconds, so there could be some of the base code that could potentially be touched up.
 Though in consideration it does become under 2 seconds with 5 threads, making a bit less threads more efficient than the example graph shows.
-Though my best result was 10 threads while the example was 9, so I am not sure how important my 5 threads as being faster compared to the 5 threads in the example.
+Though my best result was 10 threads while the example was 9, Though my time may be a little bit faster even though it took 10 threads rather than 9.
+Also it might be interesting to consider that my program is a bit faster starting at 5 threads than the example one at 5 threads.

 ### Did you see a slow down at some point why or why not?
 So it initially started very slow, and then sped up before it started to slow down after